HEIST: A Graph Foundation Model for Spatial Transcriptomics and Proteomics Data: Experiments

 \subsection{Results}

-\textbf{Spatially-aware cell type discovery.} Figure~\ref{fig:sub-pop} shows that HEIST is able to do separate spatially-aware subclusters based on cell-embeddings, while existing foundation models fail to do so.
-Our model separates known cell types and further reveals microenvironment-driven subpopulations, enabling the discovery of new, spatially informed cell types.
-Meanwhile, CellPLM an scGPT-spatial fail to address the microenvironment separation as shown in Figure~\ref{fig:comparisions-embeddings} in Appenndix.
+\textbf{Spatially-aware cell type discovery.} A key strength of HEIST is its ability to uncover \emph{spatially-informed cellular subpopulations}.
+Figure~\ref{fig:sub-pop} shows that HEIST embeddings not only separate canonical cell types, but also resolve finer subclusters that align with local microenvironmental context.
+These subclusters correspond to meaningful biological distinctions.
+Existing approaches like \textsc{CellPLM} and \textsc{scGPT-spatial} fail to capture sub clusters and collapse such substructure, missing microenvironment effects (Figure~\ref{fig:comparisions-embeddings}, Appendix).
+This ability to differentiate spatially-driven heterogeneity is essential for discovering novel biomarkers.

+\textbf{Gene imputation.} Table~\ref{tab:gene} reports the performance on the gene imputation task for the placenta and skin datasets.
+HEIST achieves the best performance after fine-tuning, surpassing all baseline models by \textbf{2.5\%} on the placenta dataset and \textbf{9\%} on the skin dataset.
+We highlight comparisons with MAGIC, as our preprocessing also incorporates this method.
+The improvements achieved by HEIST can be attributed to its cross-attention mechanism, which integrates contextual information from neighboring cells to enhance imputation for each target cell.
+Although HEIST’s zero-shot performance is limited by the dataset-specific nature of gene expression patterns, fine-tuning allows the model to adapt effectively by leveraging its hierarchical structure and gene co-expression networks, resulting in improved performance.

 \textbf{Tissue-classification.} Table~\ref{tab:tissue} reports the tissue-level classification performance of various models across multiple datasets and tasks, measured by AUC-ROC.
 HEIST consistently outperforms existing models, achieving the highest scores in six out of seven evaluation scenarios.
-Notably, on the UPMC tasks, HEIST surpasses the foundation models scGPT-spatial and CellPLM by \textbf{25.4\%} and \textbf{30\%}, respectively.
-Since CODEX is not a technology that scGPT-spatial and CellPLM were trained on, they support only \emph{6 out of 40 genes} in the UPMC datasets.
-As a result, these models ignore most of the available gene information, leading to significant performance degradation.
-In contrast, HEIST leverages GRNs and models gene dynamics directly, rather than relying on a fixed set of genes.
-This enables HEIST to achieve substantially better performance across diverse technologies and datasets.
+Notably, on the UPMC tasks, HEIST surpasses the foundation models scGPT-spatial and CellPLM by \textbf{25.4\%} and \textbf{30\%}, respectively due to scGPT-spatial and CellPLM ignoring most of the available markers.
+Even after aligning, performance remains limited because these models cannot fully leverage all the available markers.
+In contrast, HEIST constructs co-expression networks directly from observed proteins, allowing it to incorporate all available markers without retraining.
+This structural flexibility underlies its strong generalization to proteomics.